The Redirect Audit That Matters

 Google follows up to 5 redirects before giving up.
 More than 2 hops is already hurting you.
 Flatten every chain to a single redirect.

-Soft 404s: A redirects to B, but B is a generic page (like the homepage) that doesn't match the original content.
-Google treats this as a soft 404.
+Soft 404s are the subtle version: A redirects to B, but B is a generic page (like the homepage) that doesn't match the original content at all, which Google treats as a soft 404 because they understand that redirecting a page about "blue widgets" to a homepage that says nothing about blue widgets is not actually helping anybody.

 The Quick Audit